I do a bunch of stuff.

-As a designer*, I work primarily at the strategic level, synthesizing foresight, outlining paths forward and writing briefs.
-More tactically, I develop product & service experience architectures and consult on how to do that.
+As a designer*, I work at the strategic level, synthesizing foresight, outlining paths forward and writing briefs.
+Practically, I have a lifetime of experience developing product & service systems laying out modular, organic experience architectures spanning brand and marketing to UX and engineering.

 For all these sorts of things, I can be available for short gigs or consultations.
 Drop me a line.